Longer articles mean more time spent on a page, which is great SEO content creation practice.

 6. Review & Edit

-Rereading and proofing is one of the most important parts of the entire SEO Content creation process, but having a third party read and review your articles is completely essential.
+Rereading and proofing are one of the most important parts of the entire SEO Content creation process, but having a third party read and review your articles is completely essential.
 After you’ve been staring at a word document for hours on end it’s easy for your eyes to glaze over and miss an error.
 Have a colleague or friend check over your writings prior to publishing.
 However, not everyone wants to do this, and that’s perfectly okay too!
 If you’re comfortable with it, you can write your own content and outsource an editor on a site like Fiverr where you can hire a person to edit and proofread your articles for as little as €9.

 “As my primary background is in language and writing, and as the head of the content department, I edit all pieces myself, but I would suggest outsourcing this if you don’t have adequate skills.
 Poorly written and edited material can decrease your credibility among your targeted readership, but it is important to write for and edit according to your audience and platform as well.” – Kylie Adams, Leftleads